IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/IngestUsingIBMStreams/README.md

-# Instructions on How to Run the IBM Streams and Remote Applicaations For IBM Db2 Event Store
+# Instructions on How to Run the IBM Streams and Remote Applications For IBM Db2 Event Store

 ## Streams container setup